tteeoo/static-website/src/blog-three-poems.md

 It's cornucopic in the New Cornwall tropics.
 Something-something like
 "The grass is always greener on the other side of my picket fence."
-And yet, still it demands my defense.
+And yet, it still demands me whence.
 New Amsterdam, Old York,
 "Two peas in a pod; two tines on one fork."